xiaonia/kotlin-web-site/pages/docs/reference/interfaces.md

 ## Properties in Interfaces

-You can declare properties in interfaces.
-A property declared in an interface can either be abstract, or it can provide implementations for accessors.
-Properties declared in interfaces can't have backing fields, and therefore accessors declared in interfaces can't reference them.
+<span style="color:red;">You can declare properties in interfaces.
+A property declared in an interface can either be abstract, or it can provide
+implementations for accessors.
+Properties declared in interfaces can't have backing fields, and therefore accessors declared in interfaces can't reference them.</span>

 <div class="sample" markdown="1" theme="idea" data-highlight-only>